globalforge/infix/README.md

 The above command will create an eclipse project that you can import directly using the infix directory created during the clone as the project root.

+./gradlew clean; ./gradlew javadoc; ./gradlew parse; ./gradlew build; ./gradlew distTar

+The above command does it all.

+./gradlew javadocJar

+The above command generates a javadoc jar file for infix

+./gradlew sourcesJar

+The above command gratis a source code jar file for infix.

+./gradlew :fix:javadocJar

+The above command generates a javadoc jar file for the fix repeating group data dictionary

+./gradlew :fix:sourcesJar

+The above command generates a source code jar file for the fix repeating group data dictionary.

 Test the App
 -------------
 InFIX comes with a sample application.
 Take a peek at the README.txt file in the distribution.
 See if you can execute the runExample.sh program and apply rules found in the help guide. \